NathanY3G/rp2040-pio-emulator/README.md

 1. Not all of the available instructions are supported - please refer to the table above.

-1. No support for pin-sets associated with `SET` or `IN`; all pin numbers are with respect to GPIO 0.
+1. No support for pin-sets associated with `IN`; all pin numbers are with respect to GPIO 0.

 1. Pin-sets do not wrap after GPIO 31.